niklaushirt/ibm-aiops-deployer/doc/turbo/TURBONOMIC_PERF_Sample_Demo Script.md

 **ℹ️ <u>Note</u>**

 During the demonstration, we will be using the sample application called RobotShop, which serves as a proxy for any type of app.
 The application is built on a microservices architecture, and the services are running on Kubernetes cluster.
-All actions performed on Turbonomic, like adding the RobotShop application, are purely for demonstration purposes and must not be executed.
+All actions performed on Turbonomic, like adding the RobotShop application, are purely for demonstration purposes and **must not be executed**.

 >**🚀 <u>Action</u>**
->Use demo [introductory PowerPoint presentation](https://github.com/niklaushirt/ibm-aiops-deployer/blob/main/doc/CP4AIOPS_DEMO_2023_V1.pptx?raw=true), to illustrate the narration.
-Adapt your details on Slide 1 and 13
+>Use the [Click Through PPT](https://github.com/niklaushirt/ibm-aiops-deployer/blob/main/doc/CP4AIOPS_DEMO_2023_V1.pptx?raw=true) to get started with the demo

 **📣 <u>Narration</u>**